rerun-io/rerun/examples/python/face_tracking/README.md

 # Used Rerun Types
 [`Image`](https://www.rerun.io/docs/reference/types/archetypes/image), [`Points2D`](https://www.rerun.io/docs/reference/types/archetypes/points2d), [`Points3D`](https://www.rerun.io/docs/reference/types/archetypes/points3d), [`Boxes2D`](https://www.rerun.io/docs/reference/types/archetypes/boxes2d), [`AnnotationContext`](https://www.rerun.io/docs/reference/types/archetypes/annotation_context), [`Scalar`](https://www.rerun.io/docs/reference/types/archetypes/scalar)

+# Background
+The face and face landmark detection technology aims to give the ability of the devices to interpret face movements and facial expressions as commands or inputs.
+At the core of this technology, a pre-trained machine-learning model analyses the visual input, locates face and identifies face landmarks and blendshape scores (coefficients representing facial expression).
+Human-Computer Interaction, Robotics, Gaming, and Augmented Reality are among the fields where this technology shows significant promise for applications.

+In this example, the [MediaPipe](https://developers.google.com/mediapipe/) Face and Face Landmark Detection solutions were utilized to detect human face, detect face landmarks and identify facial expressions.
+Rerun was employed to visualize the output of the Mediapipe solution over time to make it easy to analyze the behavior.

 # Logging and Visualizing with Rerun
 The visualizations in this example were created with the following Rerun code.